wechaty/wechaty-weixin-openai/README.md

   at: true, // default true: require at the bot in room.
   room: true,
   contact: true, // enable direct message.
-  language: undefined,  // not set or undefined to match all languages.

   endpointKey: '705a3468-12bb-4e10-a314-7daa947f18d6',
   knowledgeBaseId: '254e33ad-ca6d-405d-980d-dbd3615e2605',